timowest/symbol/README.md

 * efficient dynamic memory management
 * gccxml doesn't support templates

-If anyone is interested to take over and copy some ideas please contact me.
+If anyone is interested to take over or copy some ideas please contact me.

 symbol has working
 * type inference for functions and classes